thaliproject/thali/presenceprotocolforopportunisticsynching.md

 * AES 256 is considered secure against even theoretical quantum computing attacks (how's that for famous last words?)
 * GCM provides protection against various types of data insertion and manipulation attacks

-If a Thali peer receives a pre-amble and a set of beacons and determines that one of the beacons is intended to itself and if the Thali peer wishes to communicate with the peer who sent the beacon then the Thali peer MUST set aside the pre-amble and the specific beacon from the set of discovered beacons that was targetted at it.
-The Thali peer MUST then establish a TCP/IP connection using the binding specific mechansim to the Thali peer that sent the beacon.
+If a Thali peer receives a pre-amble and a set of beacons and determines that one of the beacons is intended for itself and if the Thali peer wishes to communicate with the peer who sent the beacon then the Thali peer MUST set aside the pre-amble and the specific beacon from the set of discovered beacons that was targetted at it.
+The Thali peer MUST then establish a TCP/IP connection using the binding specific mechanism to the Thali peer that sent the beacon.
 The Thali peer MUST then establish a TLS connection on top of the TCP/IP connection using the previously defined PSK cipher suite.

-When creating a TLS PSK connection the Thali TLS client MUST include the following value in the PSK identity field of the ClientKeyExchange message: base64(pre-amble + beacon).
-That is, the pre-amble and the beacon put aside in the previous requirement are combined together and then `base64` encoded as defined in RFC 4648 section 4.
-Note that the base64 encoding is introduced to meet the UTF-8 encoding requirement for PSK identity fields specified in section 5.1 of RFC 4279.
+When creating a TLS PSK connection, the Thali TLS client MUST include the following value in the PSK identity field of the ClientKeyExchange message: base64(pre-amble + beacon).
+That is, the pre-amble and the beacon put aside in the previous requirement are combined together and then `base64` encoded as defined in [RFC 4648 section 4](https://tools.ietf.org/html/rfc4648#section-4).
+Note that the base64 encoding is introduced to meet the UTF-8 encoding requirement for PSK identity fields specified in section [5.1 of RFC 4279](https://tools.ietf.org/html/rfc4279#section-5.1).

 __Note:__ In theory it would probably be a good thing if the PSK identity field was obscured.
 That is, rather than advertising in the clear which beacon is being responded to the Thali TLS client could encrypt the pre-amble and beacon using the Thali TLS server's (known) public key.
-However it's unclear in practice how useful this really this.
+However it's unclear in practice how useful this really is.
 Obviously any eavesdropping party can see who is talking to whom.
 Which beacon was used to establish that communication so far only seems useful in one particular attack.
 This attack depends on a feature we have not yet implemented in Thali that we call the personal mesh.
 With the personal mesh one can have many devices that all recognize a set of keys as belonging to themselves.
-So let's say that at Time A peer Alpha sends out a beacon B that is received by peer Beta.
-Peer Beta records beacon B and will never respond to it again.
-But the key used in beacon B is also recognized by peer Gamma who is part of peer Beta's personal mesh.
-But at Time A peer Beta and Gamma are not in communication so peer Gamma doesn't know that peer Beta has responded to the beacon B. An attacker could therefore observe that peer Beta has responded to beacon B and thus could start to replay that beacon in different places that the attacker thinks peer Gamma is.
-Peer Gamma would also recognize the beacon and respond, thus revealing its identity.
+So let's say that at Time A peer Alpha sends out a beacon B that is received by peer Beta on device DB1.
+Peer Beta records beacon B and will never respond to it again on device DB1.
+But the key used in beacon B is also recognized by device DB2 which is part of peer Beta's personal mesh.
+But at Time A devices DB1 and DB2 are not in communication so DB2 doesn't know that DB1 has responded to beacon B. An attacker could therefore observe that peer Beta has responded to beacon B and thus could start to replay that beacon in different places that the attacker thinks DB2 is.
+DB2 would also recognize the beacon and respond, thus revealing its identity.
 Encrypting the beacon in the PSK identity field makes this attack harder but not all that much harder.
 Presumably the set of beacons that peer Alpha originally sent out isn't that large.
-So an attacker could just repeat all the beacons and known that anyone who responds is at least a friend of Alpha's and quite likely the owner of peer Beta.
+So an attacker could just repeat all the beacons and known that anyone who responds is at least a friend of Alpha's and quite likely a defined of peer Beta.
 So it just doesn't seem worth the effort to encrypt the value given that it doesn't really stop the attack.

 When terminating a PSK TLS connection a Thali TLS server MUST NOT send a PSK identity hint in the ServerKeyExchange message.
 The hint is not necessary because the client's hint provides all the necessary binding.

-Then a Thali TLS server receives a PSK identity it MUST base64 decode the value and confirm that the pre-amble and beacon come from a reasonably recent advertisement by the Thali peer.
+When a Thali TLS server receives a PSK identity it MUST base64 decode the value and confirm that the pre-amble and beacon come from a reasonably recent advertisement by the Thali peer.
 If the value is not recognized or cannot for some reason be validated then the Thali peer MUST respond either with `unknown_psk_identity` or `decrypt_error` and terminate the TCP/IP connection.

 __Note:__ In theory it would probably be a good thing if the Thali TLS server who receives an unrecognized or otherwise unacceptable PSK identity field from a client responded with a `decrypt_error` rather than an `unknown_psk_identity`.
 The benefit of such an approach is that if the attacker does not have radio triangulation capability or radio fingerprinting capabilities then it would make it harder to bind a particular device's discovery channel with its high bandwidth communication channel (when those things are actually separate).
 But in practice at least the high bandwidth channel tends use a fixed address (think Bluetooth) and we pretty much must assume that attackers at least have triangulation capabilities.
 That is why, for example, we transmit the Bluetooth address in the clear during BLE advertising for Android.
 However if it should turn out that it is useful to hide the relationship of the discovery and high bandwidth channels then we can always change our BLE design to use characteristics and communicate the Bluetooth channel address securely.
 Note that none of this will help a wit with Wi-Fi based discovery where the discovery and high bandwidth channels are identical.